tobozo/ESP32-Chimera-Core/README.md

 GFX implementation is a courtesy of @lovyan03 who (in the first days of this library) did a marvelous work of integrating his [LovyanGFX](https://github.com/lovyan03/LovyanGFX) library into his own [ESP32-Chimera-Core fork](https://github.com/lovyan03/ESP32-Chimera-Core).
-Since then, [LovyanGFX](https://github.com/lovyan03/LovyanGFX) has become an external dependency of this library.
+Since then, [LovyanGFX](https://github.com/lovyan03/LovyanGFX) has become an external dependency of this library and even given birth to [M5Unified](https://github.com/M5Stack/M5Unified) which has the same spirit as Chimera-Core but focuses on M5 products only.

 [LovyanGFX](https://github.com/lovyan03/LovyanGFX) is an optimized display driver maintained by [@lovyan03](https://github.com/lovyan03/), it brings an average 30% speed improvement compared to other drivers along with more flexibility towards adding custom boards.